VasquezNathan/CSE160-Project/README.md

 - TinyOS

 # Usage
-1. Clone this repo and mount it to TinyOS
+1. Clone this repo and mount it to TinyOS.
-2. Inside the repo run `make micaz sim`
+2. Inside the repo run `make micaz sim`.
-3. run `python TestSim.py`
+3. run `python TestSim.py`.

-To edit/add triggers look insdie `TestSim.py`
+To edit/add triggers look insdie `TestSim.py`.